Interstate High Speed Rail Can Be Green

 Take Care Of Business At Home For Greater Influence Abroad

 China is notorious for hiding public safety issues.
 Leaders from every nation knew that Chinese air pollution was horrible.
-At global climate change summits, they asked China to reduce GHG and smog emissions by burning less coal.
-Other leaders did not include the Bush II Administration, which refused to attend those summits.
+At global climate change summits, other leaders asked Chinese leaders to reduce GHG and smog emissions by burning less coal.
+Other leaders did not include the President Bush II, who refused to attend those summits.
 Whenever U.S. officials spoke abroad about China’s global smog problem, China retorted, “America built the world’s largest economy burning more fossil fuels than everyone else.
 Don’t ask China to cut coal consumption, when you won’t do the same.”
 They were right to call out America’s hypocrisy.

-Then on Earth Day 2010, President Obama announced his greener energy policy.
-Many in Congress believed that allying with the Europe Union, Japan and Brazil on Green Energy policy was dumb, as long as China and India remained glued to coal.
+Then on Earth Day 2010, President Obama announced his green energy policy.
+Many in Congress believed that cutting coal and oil consumption for green energy was dumb, as long as China remained glued to coal.
 No one predicted the sea-change about to happen.

 In Winter 2013, China experienced the coal-originated Airpocalypse over Beijing and northern China.
 Airpocalypse repeated in 2014.
 Credible reports indicated that Beijing lung cancer rates doubled in 10 years and filthy air in northern China shortened life expectancy by 5.5 years.
-Those events caused the Chinese government to commit to burning less coal, while building the world’s largest electric-powered Transportation network and becoming the world’s largest supplier of solar panels and wind turbines.
+Those events caused the Chinese government to reverse its policy stance.
+That rising nation now commits to burn less coal, build the world’s largest electric-powered Transportation network and become the world’s largest supplier & consumer of solar panels and wind turbines.
 To ensure that it meets Paris Climate Accord goals in 2030, China plans to eliminate coal imports, while encouraging citizens to buy electric and electric-hybrid cars.

-That gave President Obama more political muscle implemented regulation that helped America to move away from coal.
+That gave President Obama more political muscle to help America to move away from coal.
 For example, in 2010, coal produced 44% of electricity while natural gas produced just 22%.
-In 2018, natural gas produced 35% of electricity, while coal shrank to 27%.
+In 2019, natural gas produced 37% of electricity, while coal shrinks to 24%.
 Nuclear and Renewable energies have grown to 36% of our Electricity generation.

 America, China, European Union, and Japan spearheading the Paris Climate Accord convinced 195 nations to join the agreement.
 It is particularly important that India, Brazil, Indonesia, Turkey, Saudi Arabia, Nigeria, Egypt, Pakistan, Iran, the Philippines, Vietnam and Bangladesh joined, which are forecast by 2050 to collectively become a larger economy than North America and the European Union combined.
 Also note that Brazil, Southeast Asia and Nigeria shepherd most of the world’s rain forests.

-Unfortunately, the Trump Administration injected chaos into the Paris Climate Accord, by pulling America out and giving a false promise to save coal miner jobs.
+Unfortunately, the current President injected chaos into the Paris Climate Accord, by pulling America out and giving a false promise to save coal miner jobs.

 Towards Higher Capacity, Fuel Efficient, Longer Distance Aviation